China's Xi pledges deeper Kazakh ties in times of 'prosperity and adversity'

 PHOTO

-XIAN, China - China wants to further deepen relations with Kazakhstan in times of both "prosperity and adversity", President Xi Jinping told his visiting Kazakh counterpart on Wednesday.
+XIAN, China - China wants to further deepen relations with Kazakhstan based on mutual trust in times of both "prosperity and adversity", President Xi Jinping told his visiting Kazakh counterpart on Wednesday.

 This week, China will for the first time host an in-person summit of Central Asian leaders, building ties in Russia's backyard as Beijing's relations with the West sour.